What the ACCC does

 Submit an enquiry about the application or assessment process for a conditional exemption to gasmandatorycode@dcceew.gov.au.

-Public registers of exemptions from the code
+Public registers of gas code exemptions

 The ACCC publishes information about exemptions from the Gas Market Code.